Painted dog or Painted wolf

 They sometimes hunt during moonlit nights, but are mostly active at dusk and dawn.
 They are built for the chase and doesn’t require stealth.
 Many times they approach potential prey openly on a slow trot and first start to run if prey flees.
 One hunt can bring multiple kills for a pack and they are specialized hunters of medium sized antelope.
 A normal hunt is over in 1.5 to 3 km and they rarely continue a pursuit much longer.

-How are the Painted Dog coping?
+How is the Painted wolf, aka Painted dog, coping?

 Sadly they are endangered and declining.
 It is of course due to human activity and habitat loss.
 They are also susceptible to diseases such as rabies, contracted usually from domestic animals.
 Because of their highly social nature one rabid dog would quickly infect the rest of the pack, wiping them out entirely.